 Shaw oversaw MMG as it expanded into two new states and became the first insurance company to go paperless.
 Shaw began the United Way Golf Tournament that has raised $637,000 since it started.

-The chamber recognized retiring board members Mary Kate Barbosa and LaNiece Sirois.
+Mary Kate Barbosa, chamber board president, and Executive Director LaNiece Sirois recognized five retiring board members and thanked them for their service.
 Michelle MacFarline was recognized as Board Member of the Year.

 “I like to thank those who’ve challenged me to step out of my comfort zone,” MacFarline said.

 The chamber made 485 business visits with 22 communities, Dyer said.
 About 36 businesses joined in 2022 and 12 businesses joined its ambassador program to welcome other businesses to the chamber.

 The first annual administrative professionals conference was launched with 50 professionals attending on April 27, 2022.
 The next professionals conference is on April 26 at the Northeastland Hotel.

 “We’re lucky to live in Aroostook County and have such a supporting community and those that turn out to support those who are making a difference in our region,” said Ginger Buck, chamber board member.